On this page, you will find three main sections:

 Our remote education provision is overseen by Mrs McAloon (having initially been led by Mrs Goddard and Miss Lewis until Summer 2021).

-The information on this page is intended to provide clarity and transparency to pupils and their parents about what to expect from remote education if local restrictions require school closures, entire cohorts (or bubbles), or individual children and small groups to remain at home.
+The information on this page is intended to provide clarity and transparency to pupils and their parents about what to expect from remote education if local restrictions require school closures, entire cohorts, or individual children and small groups to remain at home.

 Please click on the relevant heading to reveal the detail for this aspect of our provision.